Polygala helenae: Distribution and habitat

 This species is strictly endemic to Kythira, a small Greek island of 284 km^{2} situated in the Ionian Sea, opposite the eastern tip of the Peloponnese peninsula (Cape Maleas).
 Originally documented near Kalamos village, additional populations have since been discovered at other sites on the island, including Myrtidia and Vroulea.

 Polygala helenae has a narrow ecological niche, growing primarily in phrygana vegetation—a habitat type characterised by spiny or aromatic dwarf shrubs that develop on dry, lowland soils.
 The plant typically grows in association with spiny broom (Genista acanthoclada) and thorny burnet (Sarcopoterium spinosum).
 Other plants found in its habitat include Coridothymus capitatus, Calicotome villosa, Erica species, Cistus species, and low shrubs of Pistacia lentiscus.
 The Greek endemic crimson tulip, Tulipa goulimyi, may also be found in the same areas.

 Rather than growing in open areas, P. helenae is typically found growing between or under the protective cover of other shrubs, which partly explains why it is easily overlooked.

 Conservation status

 Polygala helenae is classified as Endangered under IUCN Red List criteria B1ab(iii)+2ab(iii).
 The species was previously assessed as Vulnerable in the first edition of the Red Data Book of Rare and Threatened Plants of Greece, but was later reclassified as Critically Endangered in 2005.
 With the discovery of additional sites expanding its known range, the threat level was adjusted to Endangered.

-The plant has a very restricted range, with an area of occupancy of approximately 12 km² across three known locations.
+The plant has a very restricted range, with an area of occupancy of approximately 12 km^{2} across three known locations.
 Population surveys conducted in 2023 documented between 116 and 200 individuals in the Myrtidia area, more than 200 individuals in the Kalamos area, and a declining population of fewer than 50 individuals in the Vroulea area (down from 86 counted in 2022).